-The task sdcal is the workhorse for the calibration, selection, averaging, baseline fitting, smoothing, and writing of datasets.
-It is the only SDtask that can write out a dataset.
+Three tasks sdaverage, sdsmooth, and sdbaseline are the workhorse for the calibration, selection, averaging, baseline fitting, and smoothing.
+The output datasets for each task are writting to a file on disk.
+Alternatively, one can use the task sdcal to perform all the steps in the three tasks described above in a single task invocation.
+It is comparable to run sdaverage, sdsmooth, and sdbaseline, in that order, since sdcal internally calls these three tasks.
 Its operation is controlled by three main "mode" parameters: calmode (which selects the type of calibration, if any, to be applied), kernel (which selects the smoothing), and blmode (which selects baseline fitting).
 There are also parameters controlling the selection such as scanlist, iflist, field, scanaverage, timeaverage, and polaverage.
 Note that sdcal can be run with calmode='none' to allow re-selection or writing out of data that is already calibrated.